k1kolev/info/information/services/index.md

 ## Overview

+At @@name Corporation, we understand every business has its own diverse requirements and needs.

+And to help you get the most out of your @@name solution, we offer additional premium services designed to optimize your workflows and maximize your experience with @@name.

+## Objectives

 @@name Corporation offers specific services to business clients related to the implementation, support, and utilization of the @@name platform.

-These services are provided outside the edition and plan
+These services are provided  the edition and plan

-## Objectives

 These services aim to ensure an active **protection** and continuous **improvement** of the implemented @@name solution and its use by clients.